Rearrangements of gaussian fields: Proofs

-Let us now show $(\ref{eq:CvgMsr}) \Rightarrow (\ref{EquCty1})$.\\ This result comes from the structure of convex functions, and of their gradient, the ``monotone functions'', so we first state a result that helps us apprehend the topography of a monotone function. \begin{Lm} There is a class $(K_\epsilon)_{\epsilon>0}$ of closed subsets of $K$, satisfying
+\textsl{Proof of $(\ref{eq:CvgMsr}) \Rightarrow (\ref{EquCty2})$}.\\ This result comes from the structure of convex functions, and of their gradients, the monotone functions, so we first state a result that helps us apprehend the topography of a monotone function. \begin{Lm} There is a family $\{K_\epsilon\,\varepsilon>0\}$ of closed subsets of $K$, satisfying